roganartu/ccsrch/README.md

 This project is a fork of CCSRCH as maintained by Mike Beekey at: http://sourceforge.net/projects/ccsrch/ - it is based on the last version (1.0.3) which was released in August 2007.

-This readme is based on the readme for
+This readme is based on the readme from https://github.com/adamcaudill/ccsrch

 ### Using CCSRCH